nik-popov/tradevault-connectsync/SECURITY.md

 ## Reporting a Vulnerability

-If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: security@iconluxury.group Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.
+If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: security@thedataproxy.com Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.

-Our support team ([@iconluxurygroup](https://x.com/iconluxurygroup)) will review it thoroughly and get back to you.
+Our support team ([@thedataproxy](https://x.com/thedataproxy)) will review it thoroughly and get back to you.

 ## Public Discussions